Duplessis Orphans: Aftermath

 In 1999, researchers Léo-Paul Lauzon and Martin Poirier issued a report arguing that both the Quebec provincial government and the Catholic Church made substantial profits by falsely certifying thousands of Quebec orphans as mentally ill during Duplessis' premiership.
 The authors made a conservative estimate that religious groups received $70 million in subsidies (measured in 1999 dollars) by claiming the children as "mentally deficient", while the government saved $37 million simply by having one of its orphanages redesignated from an educational institution to a psychiatric hospital.
 A representative of a religious order involved with the orphanages accused the authors of making "false assertions".

+On March 4, 1999, after a criminal investigation where 240 Duplessis Orphans alleged 321 criminal accusations against those in charge of the hospitals, former Quebec Premier Lucien Bouchard declared a public apology to the orphans, but "without blaming or imputing legal responsibility to anyone."

 In 2010, it was estimated that approximately 300–400 of the original Duplessis Orphans were still alive.

-On March 4, 1999, after a criminal investigation where 240 Duplessis Orphans alleged 321 criminal accusations against those in charge of the hospitals, former Quebec Premier Lucien Bouchard declared a public apology to the orphans, but "without blaming or imputing legal responsibility to anyone."